ranimth0707/PanicShield/README.md

 Every PanicShield analysis includes a live exit simulation.
 On Ethereum, simulating + executing a swap costs $5–$50 in gas.
 On X Layer: **$0**.
 This makes PanicShield practical for small positions where gas would otherwise eat into exit proceeds.

 ### 2. OKB Ecosystem Alignment
 X Layer's native token is OKB.
-PanicShield monitors OKB health as part of every portfolio scan, giving users a ground-truth view of the underlying L2 economy before assessing individual tokens.
+PanicShield monitors OKB health as part of every portfolio scan, giving users a ground truth view of the underlying L2 economy before assessing individual tokens.

 ### 3. Growing Meme + DeFi Token Ecosystem
 Tokens like XSHIB, XDOG, and other X Layer-native assets are emerging rapidly.
-PanicShield targets exactly this segment — early-stage, high-volatility tokens where exit timing matters most and panic selling is highest.
+PanicShield targets exactly this segment — early stage, high volatility tokens where exit timing matters most and panic selling is highest.

 ### 4. Native Agentic Wallet Integration
 The OKX Agentic Wallet is a first-class citizen on X Layer.
 With TEE-secured signing and zero gas, PanicShield can go from analysis → simulation → execution in a single agent session without the user ever touching a hardware wallet or browser extension.